nambrot/blockchain-in-js/README.md

 1. There is a way to generate two things, a public key and a private key.
 Keep the private key secret.
 2. Per the name, the public key is something that you can publish publically to other parties.
 3. In order to proof that you were the one that generated the public key, you can sign a specific message (or arbitrary data) with your private key.
 Others can take your signature (that is specific to the message), the message as well as your public key and verify that the signature must have indeed come from someone who has control of the private key (as there is no way to satisfactorally sign the message without the private key).
-(4. With a public key, you can encrypt a message (data) so that only the owner of the private key can decrypt it)
+4. (With a public key, you can encrypt a message (data) so that only the owner of the private key can decrypt it)

 In short, ownership is the concept of being in control of something, in this case, you "own" the public key, and you can prove such ownership by signing data with your private key.
 Thus, in order to receive the mining reward, i.e. claim ownership over it, all the miner has to do is to include their public key in the block.
-That public key is also known as the wallet address in Bitcoin.
+That public key is also known as the wallet address in Bitcoin (oversimplication).

 So let's just simply add a field in the block called `coinbaseBeneficiary` that contains the public key of the miner and add it to the payload for the hash calculation: